Chefs Notes

 At this point the broccoli had started boiling.
 I turned the heat off and left the lid on the pot.

-I added 1 tsp of olive oil into the pan I cooked the pork in along with the mushrooms, shallots, garlic, and thyme.
+I added 1 teaspoon of olive oil into the pan I cooked the pork in along with the mushrooms, shallots, garlic, and thyme.

-While the sauce vegetables were cooking I drained my potatoes, heated up 1 tbsp of butter, 2 tbsp of cream, and mashed the potatoes into it.
+While the sauce vegetables were cooking I drained my potatoes, heated up 1 tablespoon of butter, 2 tablespoon of cream, and mashed the potatoes into it.
 I put a lid on the potato pot and set it aside until I was ready to eat.

 To plate the food I started with mashed potatoes, then the broccoli upon which I placed a pork chop and some of the sauce.
 Such a delicious meal!

 This really is a great meal that you can make any day of the week.
-Also, that breaded pork is fantastic for pork parmesan, pork burgers, and lots of other things.
+That breaded pork is also fantastic for pork parmesan, pork burgers, and lots of other things.
+It's become one of my favourite quick dinners and I think it'll become one of yours too.

 Pork Schnitzel with Brandy Mushroom Sauce